vyro-gg/vyro/README.md

 - **Branded Project Presence**: Professional subdomains with consistent branding
 - **Engagement-to-Earn Mechanics**: On-chain proof of social engagement with automated rewards
 - **Professional Growth Tools**: Enterprise-grade analytics accessible to all creators
-- **Polygon-First Approach**: Optimized for low fees and high throughput
+- **Xion-First Approach**: Optimized for no fees and high throughput

 ## Roadmap